a-sriel/project-3/devlog.md

 I need to finalize the B-Tree logic.
 I will probably store the Node data within std::vectors to keep things consistent.
 Sometimes I think using Python would make this way easier but...
 I like writing C++.

 I temporarily moved Node into BTree.h for simplification.
 I'm not sure if I will keep it this way or not.
 This will avoid me needing to rely on getters and setters in the testing phase.
+I accomplished some more reformatting.
+I am encountering a lot of difficulty implementing the B-Tree.